kkamara/book-store-management-system/readme.md

 # Book Store Management System [![API](https://github.com/kkamara/book-store-management-system/actions/workflows/build.yml/badge.svg)](https://github.com/kkamara/book-store-management-system/actions/workflows/build.yml)

 (14-Oct-2024) www.1000projects.org challenge.
 Made with Laravel 11, ReactJS 18 and Filament.
-This project has admin to insert books or a list of books, payments with Stripe, categories, reviews, and messages.
+This project has admin to insert books or a list of books, payments with Stripe, categories, and reviews.
 With tests.

 * [Using Postman?](#postman)